-Please join us this season in committing acts of kindness for others, not only in honor of our son Theo, but in memory and honor of your loved ones as well.
+Please join us this season in committing acts of kindness for others, not only in honor of our son Theo, but in memory and honor of your own beloved ones as well.
 Remembering and honoring those we love who have died should be part of the everyday lives of the living.
 This is how they go on.
 It is also how we continue our relationships with them.
-The holiday season, traditionally a time of giving, provides us so many opportunities to do just that.
+The holiday season, traditionally a time of giving, provides us so many opportunities to do this.

 Sometime between now and Christmas, commit a random act of kindness.
 It doesn't have to involve money.
-You can send your kindnesses to me at firstname.lastname@example.org, or for Jamie's colleagues and students, to his VCU email account.
+You can send your kindnesses to Karla at firstname.lastname@example.org, or for Jamie's colleagues and students, to his VCU email account, email@example.com.
 You can also leave a comments directly on the blog with your kindnesses if you like.
 You can also send a Facebook message to Karla.
 I will check my requests and inboxes.

-We will post your stories of kindness here in Theo's Stocking so that we can all share in the Spirit of Giving and Kindness.
+We will post your stories of kindness, and your photos, here in Theo's Stocking so that we can all share in the Spirit of Giving and Kindness.